Glaucoma Solutions and Care

 Living with glaucoma

 With proper treatment, patients can live a long life with glaucoma.
 There is currently no cure for glaucoma, so it is a chronic condition.
 It’s important to realize that glaucoma requires continuous treatment.
-If you stop taking medications prescribed, you could start experiencing more vision loss.
+If you stop taking the medications prescribed, you could start experiencing more vision loss.
 The most common symptoms that patients have with glaucoma are blind spots in your vision.
 With severe glaucoma, these blind spots could take a significant amount of vision.

 If you have glaucoma, try to keep active!
 Though you cannot reverse the effects of glaucoma, a healthy body helps keep your eyes stable.
 This includes a diet that’s high in antioxidants like leafy greens or omega-3 fatty acids.
 Keep an eye on your caffeine intake, as it can increase your eye pressure.
 This is especially true if you drink coffee!